okiejake/dbt-challenge-project/README.md

 This is a non-functioning mock dbt project used as a performance task for Analytics Engineer candidates.

 ## The Challenge
-This challenge is focused on dbt concepts and the candidates aptitude for recognizing, understanding, and replicating dbt development patterns.
+This challenge is focused on dbt concepts and the candidate's aptitude for recognizing, understanding, and replicating dbt development patterns.

 Please **fork** this project and provide a link to the fork as your challenge submission.